khronokernel/Getting-Started-With-OpenCore/README.md

 * FadtEnableReset: NO (Enable reboot and shutdown on legacy hardware, not recommended unless needed)
 * ~~IgnoreForWindows: NO (Disable ACPI modifications when booting Windows, only for those who made broken ACPI tables)~~ Removed from OpenCore
-* NormalizeHeaders: NO (Cleanup ACPI header fields, irrelevant in 10.14)
+* NormalizeHeaders: Cleanup ACPI header fields, irrelevant in 10.14
-* RebaseRegions: NO (Attempt to heuristically relocate ACPI memory regions)
+* RebaseRegions: Attempt to heuristically relocate ACPI memory regions
-* ResetHwSig: NO (Needed for hardware that fail fail to maintain hardware signature across the reboots and cause issues with waking from hibernation)
+* ResetHwSig: Needed for hardware that fail fail to maintain hardware signature across the reboots and cause issues with waking from hibernation
-* ResetLogoStatus: NO (Workaround for systems running BGRT tables)
+* ResetLogoStatus: Workaround for systems running BGRT tables

 ![ACPI](https://i.imgur.com/sjlX3aT.png)